Delivering speed and convenience at scale

 The Problem

 During peak periods, the distribution centre was overwhelmed by online orders, click & collects, and store fulfilments.
 This caused significant delays, resulting in 32% of customer support inquiries being “Where is my order?”
 (WISMO).
 The system was unsustainable and customer trust was eroding.
-A solution was needed to reduce DC pressure and improve delivery reliability.
+A solution was needed to reduce DC (Distribution centre) pressure and improve delivery reliability.

 Understanding our users needs

-To cover all bases, I interviewed the Head of Customer Support who confirmed that WISMO made up 32% of contact—pointing to a broader issue of delivery trust, not just confusion at the point of purchase.
+To cover all bases, I interviewed the Head of Customer Support who confirmed that WISMO made up 32% of contact, pointing to a broader issue of delivery trust, not just confusion at the point of purchase.

 Stating user needs and problems